BUTTERFLY Eau de Parfum for Women and Men.

 After consuming a particularly potent psychotropic elixir, Eteinne lost consciousness in the French woodlands for several days.
 Mr. Chevreuil claimed to have had the experience of becoming a butterfly larvae while unconscious and through a very slow yet ecstatic metamorphosis became a butterfly himself.
 He described his burst into consciousness as a sensual release of sorts and awoke to a cloud of butterflies suddenly alighting from his body.
 Mr. Chevreuil sought to emulate the butterfly’s “gorgeous display of finery and penchant for aimless wandering” in his own daily life.

-Mr. Chevreuil composed a scenario, commissioned the interpretive skills of a now famous Russian choreographer, and employed the finest dancers to premiere, “BUTTERFLY in the GROTTO – A Ballet and “Tableau Olfactif in Two Acts” for a private performance held in conjunction with the launch of his BUTTERFLY Eau de Parfum.
+Mr. Chevreuil composed a scenario, commissioned the interpretive skills of a now famous Russian choreographer, and employed the finest dancers to premiere, “BUTTERFLY in the GLADE – A Ballet and “Tableau Olfactif in Two Acts” for a private performance held in conjunction with the launch of his BUTTERFLY Eau de Parfum.

 Performed to the accompaniment of what was described as a “motley group of self-proclaimed musicians, charged with the task of evoking whispering winds, growing wings, and the triumphant flutter of first flight”.